In our last episode, we had our analytical detective, Decision Tree, take center stage to wow us all.

 Let’s run through a quick example, yeah?

-Following the four steps above we get the following (take a moment to try figure this out on your own by the way):
+Following the four steps above, we get the following (take a moment to try to figure this out on your own, by the way):

 Euclidean Distance = 5

 Voila!
-Now there’s other distance metrics used in KNN, such as Manhattan Distance and Minkowski Distance (which I’ll show you in the future), but the most common one is Euclidean Distance.
+Now there are other distance metrics used in KNN, such as Manhattan Distance and Minkowski Distance (which I’ll show you in the future), but the most common one is Euclidean Distance.

 So get comfortable with it!

-KNN is great for working with small to medium size datasets, as well as being simple to understand and implement.
+KNN is great for working with small to medium-sized datasets, as well as being simple to understand and implement.

 Those are some brownie points for sure.
-But there’s some slip-ups as well.
+But there are some slip-ups as well.

-With large datasets or data with a lots of dimensions, thats when KNN starts to falter.
+With large datasets or data with a lot of dimensions, that’s when KNN starts to falter.